kietatr/Extract-Zip-Downloads/README.md

 - Or run `powershell build_app.ps1` in your Terminal

 This will create a dist/ folder that contains the app's exe file.

+## Use with Firefox

+In Firefox, go to Settings > General tab > Applications field.
+In the Content type column, look for "Compressed (zipped) Folder (application/zip)" and change the Action to use this built exe file.